KOLOMVERSE: Korea open large-scale image dataset for object detection in the maritime universe: Dataset

 \begin{itemize}

-\item Weather: Videos were collected by classifying the weather into clear, cloudy, rainy, snowy, and strong windy.
-At wind speeds of 14 m/s or more per second, sailing is prohibited, so such data were excluded from the collection. \item Time: The color, clarity, and contrast of the objects are different depending on the time, which varies the illuminance and the direction of light in the image.
-For this reason, we classified the video as morning, afternoon, sunrise, sunset, and night. \item Wave height: Since the shaking and inclination of the images and the shapes of the objects in the video vary depending on the wave height, we collected the video by classifying it into 0, 1 to 2 meters, and 3 to 4 meters.
+\item Weather: The videos were collected by categorizing weather conditions into clear, cloudy, rainy, snowy, and strong windy.
+At wind speeds of 14 m/s or more per second, sailing is prohibited, so such data were excluded from the collection. \item Time: The color, clarity, and contrast of objects vary with time due to changes in illumination and direction of light in the images.
+To account for this variability, we classified the videos into categories such as morning, afternoon, sunrise, sunset, and night. \item Wave height: Since the shaking and inclination of the images and the shapes of the objects in the video vary depending on the wave height, we collected the video by classifying it into 0, 1 to 2 meters, and 3 to 4 meters.
 Sailing is prohibited for the wave height of 4 meters or more, so those data were excluded from the collection. \item Wind speed: As the movement of objects in the image and the shape of waves differ depending on the wind speed, the wind speed information was classified as 0, 1 m/s to 5 m/s, 5 m/s to 10 m/s, and 10 m/s or more.
 Sailing is prohibited at wind speeds of 14 m/s or higher, so such data were excluded from the collection. \item Visibility: Since the color, resolution, and clarity of objects in the video vary depending on the visibility, we collected the video by classifying 0.1 to 0.2 km, 0.2 to 0.5 km, 0.5 to 1 km, 1 to 2 km, and 2 km or more.

 \end{itemize}